h-hsoon/ADL1_NewsPaper/Reqirments_specification.md

 Purpose

 The purpose of the project is to make a website that will let the user create an account.
+We chose Visual Studio Code"VSC" as a text editor or an IDE to use and make our project because it's simple and straightforward to work on.

 ## User Needs